 How to Invest in Movies & TV | Curated Movie Investment Opportunities

-Investing in movies can be lucrative – the rewards reach beyond just ticket purchases.
-DVDs, Blu-Ray DVDs and audio cassette sales, VOD subscription sales, deals with streaming services and sale of merchandise can count towards the revenue that movies make and they will likely generate revenue throughout the entire cycle.
+Investing in movies and TV shows can be lucrative – the rewards reach beyond just ticket purchases.
+Big, splashy sales made to the streamers, VOD subscription sales, DVDs, Blu-Ray DVDs sale of merchandise can count towards the revenue that movies and shows make and they will likely generate revenue throughout the entire cycle.

 Moreover, investing in the film industry means investing in a creative pursuit.
 This can be rewarding artistically, whether you’re investing in an independent film or a Hollywood blockbuster.
 Making a movie investment means supporting artists to create work as well as seeking a return on money invested.

 Just some of the movies made by producers in our global network.

 It can be a win-win in this regard, supporting a film project at the same time as seeking a return on capital.
 It can be a challenging but fulfilling journey as well as a method of portfolio diversification for the already sophisticated investor.
 Film investment has been a tried and tested method of investment since the dawn of cinema.

 Before starting to invest in cinema though you should understand that it is extremely uncertain and it offers a real chance of losing some money.
 Squarely looking at ROI rarely makes filming worthwhile.